srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 Anything else?
 --------------

-`dynamic` can also be used on methods declared in class extensions to allow to override them.
+`dynamic` can also be used on methods declared in class extensions to allow overriding them.

 Let's modify the previous example: